-Compliance with the European Commission Directive on EMC and LVD is demonstrated using a Technical File.
+Compliance with the European Commission Directive and UK Conformity Assessed on EMC and LVD is demonstrated by self-certification against international standards.

 - EMC Compliance: Compliance with IEC 60255-26:2013 was used to establish conformity. - Product Safety: Compliance with IEC 61010-1:2010 was used to establish conformity. - Protective Class: Protective Class I. This equipment requires a protective conductor (ground) to ensure user safety. - Installation category: Compliance with IEC 61010-1:2010 Overvoltage Category II - Environment: IEC 60068-2-1, IEC 60068-2-2, IEC 60068-2-30, IEC 60068-2-14, IEC 60255-21-1, IEC 60255-21-2.
 The equipment is intended for indoor use only.
 If it is required for use in an outdoor environment, it must be mounted in a specific cabinet or housing which will enable it to meet the requirements of IEC 60529 with the classification of degree of protection IP20. - R&TTE Compliance: Radio and Telecommunications Terminal Equipment (R&TTE) directive 99/5/EC.
 Conformity is demonstrated by compliance to both the EMC directive and the Low Voltage directive, to zero volts.